 There Is Nothing Like Your First

 There is nothing like your first pregnancy, first birth & first baby.
-Which is both amazing and not so amazing at the same time.
+Which is both amazing and not so amazing at the same time, to be honest.
 Everything you think about motherhood is merely hypothetical since you’ve never done it before.
-You think it’ll go a certain way in your head and sometimes it does go as planned, sometimes it’s even better and sometimes it ends up going way worse.
-That is just mom life in a nutshell, isn’t it??
-My first baby girl is 5 and a half now but as i write out her birth story it feels like yesterday.
+You think it’ll go a certain way in your head and sometimes it does go as planned, sometimes it’s even better and sometimes it ends up very different.
+That is just mom life in a nutshell though, isn’t it??
+My first baby girl is 5 and a half years old now but as i write out her birth story it still feels like yesterday!

 My first pregnancy was amazing.
 I loved every second of it and didn’t have any issues.
 I thought, if my labor & delivery is anything like this than it’ll be a walk in the park!
 Boy was i wrong.
 I knew before i got pregnant with our first daughter that i wanted a natural, drug-free labor & delivery.
 The epidural freaked me out and i felt like my body should be able to do it without one.
 (This is in no way a judgement to those who want an epidural!
 Believe me.
 Keep reading & you’ll see.)
 I read all the books, blogs, & articles.
 Took the classes.
 I thought i was prepared.
 Piece of cake.
 I got this.
 Wrong again.